younghhk/NCI/README.md

 - 🥗 [Software for Computing Healthy Eating Index (HEI)](https://github.com/younghhk/HEI)

-An R-based implementation of the Healthy Eating Index (HEI-2020) scoring system using NHANES 2017–2018 and FPED 2017–2018 data.
+An R-based implementation of the **Healthy Eating Index (HEI-2020)** scoring system using **NHANES** and **Food Patterns Equivalents Database (FPED)** data.

-It follows the official USDA/NCI methodology for calculating total and component HEI scores, allowing researchers to evaluate diet quality in population or clinical datasets directly within R.
+This tool reproduces the official **USDA/NCI methodology** for computing both total and component HEI-2020 scores, enabling researchers to evaluate dietary quality in population or clinical datasets directly within `R`.

+It supports multiple NHANES waves (2005–2018) by automatically pairing each survey cycle with its corresponding FPED release.
-This implementation also applies a chemically accurate conversion for added sugars (16.8 kcal per tsp-eq).
+In addition, this implementation applies a **chemically accurate conversion for added sugars** — **16.8 kcal per teaspoon-equivalent (4.2 g × 4 kcal/g)** — providing slightly greater precision than the rounded 16 kcal value used in the official SAS macro.

 ---
 - 🪢 [Mediation Analysis in Genetic Association Studies](https://github.com/younghhk/Mediation-Analysis)